Enjoy this deliciously sweet snow peas recipe. It's crunchy and full of flavors. A quick and easy vegetable soup for dinner.

 - Let it brown without burning!

-- I then added dry figs, and radishes.
-After eating a lot of savory rhubarb dish, I've been left with a lot of radishes that I loved adding to this snow pea recipe.
+- Then add dry figs and radishes.
+After eating a lot of savory rhubarb dish, I've been left with lots of radishes that I add to this snow pea recipe.

 - Snow peas are very low in carbs and have a good amount of protein.

-- They're a good source of dietary fiber, have minerals such as Potassium Calcium, Copper, Iron, Magnesium, Manganese, Selenium, and Zinc.
+- They're a good source of dietary fiber and have minerals such as Potassium, Calcium, Copper, Iron, Magnesium, Manganese, Selenium, and Zinc.

-- These amazing veggies also have antioxidants like Carotene, Lutein, and Zeaxanthin.
-Lutein and Zeaxanthin are two essential nutrients that protect your eyes against Macular Degeneration and Cataracts.
+- These amazing veggies also have antioxidants like Carotene, Lutein, and Zeaxanthin, which are two essential nutrients that protect your eyes against Macular Degeneration and Cataracts.

 Where to buy green bananas